technicalpickles/jeweler/README.markdown

 ## Bootstrap a new project

-Before proceeding, take a minute to setup your git environment, specifically your name and email address:
+Before proceeding, take a minute to setup your git environment, specifically your name, email address, and GitHub username

     $ git config --global user.email johndoe@example.com
     $ git config --global user.name 'John Doe'
+    $ git config --global github.user johndoe

 Jeweler provides a generator of sorts, `jeweler`.
-It takes two arguments: your GitHub username and a repository name.
+It requires only argument, the name of a repo you want to create.
+It also takes a few options: --[shoulda](http://github.com/thoughtbot/shoulda) and --[bacon](http://github.com/chneukirchen/bacon/tree/master).
+These control what type of tests are created, with the default being shoulda.

-    $ jeweler technicalpickles the-perfect-gem
+    $ jeweler the-perfect-gem

 Basically, this does: